-- Hospitals will have their own policies & procedures for disposal, which may include disposal as clinical waste.
-It is worth finding out what your local provider offers. - See our film on talking about disposal of pregnancy remains.
+- Hospitals will have their own policies & procedures for disposal, which might include disposal as clinical waste (although not in Scotland).
+It is worth finding out what your local provider offers. - See our film and good practice guide on this topic.